Hariae/The-Pirate-Shop/README.md

 4. Once the installation is complete, enter the command "npm start".
 5. The application by default runs on port 3000

+Note: React works on state which is not persistent, on page refresh the state is reset and the application returns to initial state.

 Enjoy the application!